 Pregnant women are recommended to stay away from goji berries as they can cause miscarriage.
 We have little information with respect to breastfeeding – hence, stay safe and avoid using them.

 These side effects are specific to certain health conditions.
 Even otherwise, it is best you keep your intake within the recommended dosage.

 What Is The Ideal Dosage Of Goji Berries?

-Take five tablespoons of goji berries a day, and that too, with no other ingredients.
+Take about five tablespoons of goji berries a day.
+You may pair them with other ingredients.

 Tell us how this post has helped you.
 Simply leave a comment below.

 Goji berries are definitely healthy.
 But they are a tad expensive too.
 If the investment seems a little heavy on your pocket, you can replace them with dried currants or dried cranberries.

 How long do goji berries last in the fridge?

 The berries can last for about one year when stored in a cool and dry place (like inside a refrigerator).

 Dried goji berries, in fact, are the best.
 They are known to contain the highest concentrations of nutrients.